varun-tandon/MarkerVilleBackendAlpha/README.md

 * /dev_files - experimental files and development scripts
 * /outputs - extracted data for over 10,000 research papers (the entirety of PubMed Central's Open Access corpus articles beginning with 0-9A-B).
 * /snorkel - Snorkel library files
-* Biomarker[Entity]Training.ipynb - jupyter notebooks containing training mechanisms using Snorkel.
+*[Entity]TrainingNotebooks - Jupyter notebooks containing training mechanisms using Snorkel.
 Best example is BiomarkerConditionTraining.ipynb (these notebooks still require cleaning of comments and print statements).
 * matchers.py - heuristics for entity matching
 * LF.py - heuristics for unsupervised learning component of model
 * pipeline.py - use of a trained model to evaluate extracted entities